 And the findings are enough to make Northern Ontario citizens’ hearts bypass a beat.

-“The fitness gadget, I suppose, does have a function regarding stopping cardiovascular ailment,” Tu, a cardiologist with Sunnybrook Schulich coronary heart Centre advised The Sault Famous person in an interview from Toronto.
+“The fitness gadget, I suppose, does have a function regarding stopping cardiovascular ailment,” Tu, a cardiologist with Sunnybrook Schulich Coronary Heart Centre, advised The Sault Famous Person in an interview from Toronto.

 The lifestyle component message is already “widely known,” Tu said.